This post was most recently updated on February 19th, 2019

 Like us, many travel bloggers have the same affection for formidable fortresses.
 Thanks to them I am glad to present before you a list of 21 best forts and castles to inspire your adventures.
 After compiling this, my bucket-list has increased multi-fold as I want to visit all the best castles in the world.
 Some of these are special for their history, some for their stunning views and some for their artistry.
 Each one of them will take you back in time, will open before you a 3-D history book and offer you an unforgettable experience.

 But before we get into that let’s get a bit geeky for a minute.
 (Or not!
 You could just jump to the list using the quick table of contents!)

+Hope this answers the question about the difference between castle and fortress.
 So now that you know the technicalities, let’s get set to explore the most fascinating forts and castles of the world selected by passionate travel experts all over the world.
-You can click on the links in the table below to jump to your place of interest, or simply read it all and decide your favorite.
+You can click on the links in the table of contents above to jump to your place of interest, or simply read about all forts explored to choose your favorite.

 Choice of Claudia from My Adventures Across The World.